chicio/chicio.github.io/_posts/2018-03-02-code-review-whats-it-is-and-why-it-is-important.md

 ![stateless object](/assets/images/posts/02-minesweeper-fields-as-parameter.jpg "stateless object")

 * The objects that are the building block of a [chain of responsability]("https://en.wikipedia.org/wiki/Chain-of-responsibility_pattern" "chain of responsability")
-named `FieldRowParser` could become more lighter and some of their responsibility could be assigned to some new collaborators.
+named `FieldRowParser` could become lighter and some of their responsibility could be assigned to some new collaborators.
 Also the object that contains the parsing status could become more lighter.

 ![lightweight chain](/assets/images/posts/05-lightweight-chain.jpg "lightweight chain")